scrabbletank/farhome-rules/rulesdoc.md

 A creature attempting to perceive the illusion must make a perception check against your spellcasting, on success they see the illusion for what it is.

-For every level above 5th you may extend the illusory space by an additional 10x10x10 area.
+For every level above 5th you may extend the illusory space by another 10x10x10 area.

 #### Anti-Magic Field
 *6th Level*